African-American candidates for President of the United States: George Edwin Taylor

-The first national convention of that new party convened in St. Louis, Missouri in July 1904.
+The first national convention of that new party convened in St. Louis, Missouri, in July 1904.
 It intended to field candidates in states that had sizeable Black populations.
-Its platform included planks that dealt with disfranchisement, insufficient career opportunities for Blacks in the United States military, imperialism, public ownership of railroads, “self-government” for the District of Columbia (Washington, D.C.), lynching, and pensions for ex-slaves.
-The convention selected “Col.” William Thomas Scott of East St. Louis, Illinois as its 1904 candidate for the office of president and William C. Payne, a little-known teacher from Warrenton, Virginia as his vice-presidential running mate.
+Its platform included planks that dealt with disfranchisement, insufficient career opportunities for Blacks in the United States military, imperialism, public ownership of railroads, “self-government” for the District of Columbia (Washington, D.C.), lynching and pensions for ex-slaves.
+The convention selected “Col.” William Thomas Scott of East St. Louis, Illinois, as its 1904 candidate for the office of president and William C. Payne, a little-known teacher from Warrenton, Virginia, as his vice-presidential running mate.
 The 37-year-old Payne, who later founded an industrial school in Puerto Rico, had served as a Cabin Steward on the USS Dixie during the Spanish–American War.
 After convention delegates had left St. Louis, Scott was arrested and jailed for having failed to pay a fine imposed in 1901.
 The party's executive committee turned to Taylor (who had just resigned as president of the National Negro Democratic League) to lead the party's ticket.

 Taylor's campaign in 1904 was unsuccessful.
 The party was unable to gather 300 speakers to support his candidacy nor to field 6,000 candidates for local offices.
 No newspaper endorsed this party.
 State laws kept the party from listing candidates officially on election ballots.
 The party was unable to get Taylor's name added to any state ballot.
 The votes he received were not recorded in state records.
 William Scott later estimated that the party had received 65,000 votes nationwide, a number that could not be verified.

 Channing E. Phillips

 At the 1968 Democratic National Convention, held in Chicago, Channing E. Phillips, a minister and civil rights leader, was placed in nomination for President of the United States.
 He received 67.5 votes.

+At the same convention, Julian Bond was nominated for vice president, the first African American to be nominated for that office by a major party.
+Bond, ineligible on account of being under the required age (35), withdrew.

 Shirley Chisholm

-In 1972, Shirley Chisholm, U.S. Congresswoman from New York, was a candidate for the Democratic Party nomination and participated in the Democratic primaries in numerous states.
+In 1972, Shirley Chisholm, U.S. Congresswoman from New York, Barbadian-American (not African American) was a candidate for the Democratic Party nomination and participated in the Democratic primaries in numerous states.
 She campaigned in 12 states and won 28 delegates.
 In the balloting at the 1972 Democratic National Convention, she gained additional votes from disaffected Democrats and ended with a total of 152 delegates.